jion/python-scraper/README.md

 Each Class has a single purpose on the system, and collaborates with the other classes to get the simple aim of the test.

-The class diagram of my Scraper is the following:
+This is a class diagram of the main classes:

 ![alt text](class_diagram.png "Class Diagram")